natan-dot-com/Terraguide-Discord-Bot/README.md

 ```
 pip install discord.py levenshtein colorthief colormap
 ```
-as well to install the remaining dependencies.
+into the Windows Powershell to install the remaining dependencies.

 ## Introduction